Orthogonal is an unusual word. Orthogonal is a unique word. Orthogonal is an orthogonal word.

 This isn’t a post to boast about all of that — it’s to show what is possible by approaching life in this way.
 To share what I believe is a real key to life: the willingness, and the ability to think differently than the masses.

 Orthogonality is a muscle you must build over time.
-Following the safe path will atrophy that muscle after so many years.
+Following the safe path will atrophy this muscle after so many years.

 Developing an orthogonal mind requires you to question authority, external and internal.
 It requires you to muster courage to try different things.
 It requires you to have the audacity to stand out from the crowd, even if it makes you unpopular.
 Orthogonality is certainly not the safe route.
 Just ask line (x) in the second graph above.